Aakash-2904/addons/README.md

 well-established API patterns, but implement new functionality not available in core TensorFlow.
 TensorFlow natively supports a large number of operators, layers, metrics, losses, and optimizers.
-However, in a fast moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because their broad applicability is not yet clear, or it is mostly used by a smaller subset of the community).
+However, in a fast-moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because their broad applicability is not yet clear, or it is mostly used by a smaller subset of the community).